kylan-s/firefox-google-messages-icon/README.md

 2. Either update the value of or - if it does not yet exist - create a new boolean key named `taskbar.grouping.useprofile` with the value `true`
 3. Update the value of the key `browser.startup.blankwindow` to false.
 4. Close the current window, and relaunch the newly-created shortcut.
 You should now see a second Firefox icon on the taskbar.
-5. Right click the new Firefox icon and press "Pin to taskbar"
+5. Right click the new Firefox icon and press "Pin to taskbar".
+6. Right click the newly created taskbar icon, and then right click the item above "Unpin from taskbar" and select "Properties".
+Here, paste the same command line options that you used for your desktop icon.

 ## Create a userChrome.css File
 You should now have a working shortcut either on your desktop or taskbar which launches the chosen website with a new taskbar icon.
 The following will customize this profile so that there is no URL bar visible.